hkust-taco/hmloc/oopsla23-artifact-overview.md

 2. Change your working directory to the root of this repository and launch the SBT shell by typing `sbt` in the terminal.

-## Experimenting with MLscript
+## Experimenting with HMloc

-We provide two ways of experimenting with MLscript.
+We provide two ways of experimenting with HMloc and recommend using the test suite.

-### Web demo

-To run the web demo, compile the project with `mlscriptJS/fastOptJS`, then open the `local_testing.html` file in a browser.

 ### Using the test suite

-To compile the code to JVM and re-run the tests upon file changes, launch SBT and then use the SBT command `~mlscriptJVM/testOnly mlscript.DiffTests`.
+To compile the code to JVM and re-run the tests upon file changes, launch SBT and then use the SBT command `~hmlocJVM/testOnly hmloc.DiffTests`.

 The test output is inserted as comments beginning with `//│` in the test file, immediately after each corresponding code block.